ADVENTURER | SARAH FELDBERG

 2. DRIVING AN ATV OVER AMARGOSA VALLEY'S 500-FOOT DUNES

 There’s off-roading, and then there’s rumbling over the mountains of sand at Big Dune in Nevada’s Amargosa Valley.
 About 100 miles northwest of Las Vegas, this stretch of BLM-managed land draws adventurous souls who test their mettle on sloping sands that live up to their name, reaching as high as 500 feet.
 Just be sure to avoid the Big Dune beetle areas, where sensitive species are protected from off-road vehicles and their wild-eyed drivers.

 3. SCRAMBLING TO HOT SPRINGS IN GOLDSTRIKE CANYON

-A soak in natural hot springs is better if you earn it, and earn it you will with this hike in Lake Mead National Recreation Area.
+A soak in natural hot springs is better if you earn it, and earn it you will with this hike in Lake Mead National Recreation Area to Gold Strike Hot Spring.
 Make your way through a narrow canyon, using fixed ropes to tackle descents, until you reach a series of small, toasty pools where you can slip out of your shoes and into some relaxation.
 If you’re feeling ambitious, continue all the way to the Colorado River, where you can alternate cold plunges in the river with warm dips in Nevada Hot Springs.
 (Note: This trail is closed in summer, when temperatures in the canyon can be dangerously high.)

 4. EATING THE WORLD AT BACCHANAL BUFFET